TemperWorks/Nucleus/README.md

 ### Globals (script tag)

-First, add a stylesheet link to the Keen UI CSS file in `dist/keen-ui.min.css`.
-Then, add a script tag pointing to `dist/keen-ui.min.js` *after* adding Vue.
+First, add a stylesheet link to the Nucleus CSS file in `dist/nucleus-ui-kit.min.css`.
+Then, add a script tag pointing to `dist/nucleus-ui-kit.min.js` *after* adding Vue.

-If Keen UI detects `Vue` globally, all the components will be registered automatically.
-The components will also be made available on the global `window.KeenUI` object.
+If Nucleus detects `Vue` globally, all the components will be registered automatically.
+The components will also be made available on the global `window.Nucleus` object.

 Example: